List of Star Wars creatures: Aiwha

 Aiwha are aquatic mammals, 30 feet in length, that somewhat resemble very large mynocks and cetaceans.
 Most claim that its home world is Naboo but it also lives on Kamino.
 They dwell in the oceans and the sky above it.
 The Gungans and Kaminoans ride on them.

-Akk Dog
+Akk dog

-Akk dogs, sometimes called Aak dogs, are lizard-like creatures the length of a speeder.
+Akk dogs are lizard-like creatures the length of a speeder.
 They formed Force bonds with any handler, Force-sensitive or not.
 Commonly seen as Jedi pets or companions, their hides are resistant to lightsabers.
 They are native to Haruun Kal.

 Angler

 Crustaceal multi-ocular mollusks from Yavin 4 that fish for underwater prey, such as the Aquatic Gundark and the pinkish salamander, by dangling their root-like tentacles/claws below the water's surface.

 Anooba

 Anoobas are scavengers that will occasionally attack large creatures such as rontos and eopies, but most commonly they attack smaller creatures.
 Their strong jaws have a horny exterior beak that is able to crush thick bones.
 They have a long tail that acts as a counterbalance during sprints, and helps to regulate their internal temperature.
 They range in weights between 25 and 40 kilograms (though the males are often larger than females).
 Anoobas have unregulated appetites, and they will gorge until they can no longer move.
 They are social animals and hunt in packs of 10 to 12, within the pack there are 2 dominant adults, an alpha male, and an alpha female.
 Female anoobas foster between 3 and 4 cubs per season, they feed them through methods of regurgitation.
 There are some anoobas that have been domesticated by the tusken raiders.
 There are also some escaped packs roaming the streets of Coruscant.